Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 These revolvers weigh 25 ounces (some are heavier, based on barrel length) and are easy to maneuver around your house when needed.
 MSRP isn’t too bad at $719 and is likely a bit cheaper than those in stores.

-2. FNX 45
+FNX 45

-If you’re looking for a handgun with a large capacity magazine and is also chambered in .45 ACP, look no further than the FNX 45.
+If you're looking for a handgun with a large capacity magazine that is also chambered in .45 ACP, look no further than the FNX 45.
 This is one of the most reliable semi-auto pistols available today.

-With its fully ambidextrous controls, 15 round mags (also available with 10 for you poor saps in Commie-fornia), and hard-hitting ammunition (hollow point preferred), it’s sure to get the job done.
-It even has a MIL-STD accessory rail for flashlights or rail-mounted lasers for easier target acquisition.
+With its fully ambidextrous controls, 15-round mags (also available with 10 for you poor saps in Commie-fornia), and hard-hitting ammunition (hollow point preferred), it's sure to get the job done.

-The FNX 45 ain’t exactly cheap with an MSRP of $824, but you may be able to get it cheaper than that in the shop.
-Plus, the gun comes with a few different back-strap options, so you can make sure it’s comfortable in your hand.
+Plus, the gun comes with a few different back-strap options, so you can make sure it's comfortable in your hand.

-3. Kel-Tec PMR-30
+Kel-Tec PMR-30

 The Kel-Tec PMR-30 Photo by The National Interest

-4. S&W Governor
+S&W Governor

 Add to that another cartridge to the mix with the .45 ACP ammunition.
 It requires moon clips to do so, but the simple fact it can hold John Browning’s famous self-defense cartridge makes it noteworthy.

-The MSRP of $870, and the ability to shoot three different cartridges ranging from shotgun shells and .45 Colt to the .45 ACP makes the S&W Governor perfect for someone capable of handling an actual hand-cannon.
-It is a highly versatile self-defense weapon with excellent stopping power.
+The MSRP of $870 and the ability to shoot three different cartridges ranging from shotgun shells and .45 Colt to the .45 ACP make the S&W Governor perfect for someone capable of handling an actual hand cannon.

-The rest of this article, starting with the Desert Eagle is by Patrick Johnson.
+The rest of this article, starting with The Desert Eagle, is by Patrick Johnson.

-5. Desert Eagle
+Desert Eagle

 Now I already know what you’re thinking: “Too big, too stupid, too jam prone, not accurate.
 I want to defend my home, not start a remodel with a one-shot demolition!”
-I get it, but as a Desert Eagle fan and owner (50 caliber AE.)
-I’ve grown to love the beast and have found it to be plenty accurate while delivering an extremely powerful round when you shoot.
+I get it but as a Desert Eagle fan and owner (50 calibers AE.)

-The noise and recoil from the Desert Eagle make for a weapon with plenty of stopping power.
-Anyone will stop whatever they’re doing and run away.
+Anyone will stop whatever they're doing and run away.
 Not to mention, this is one scary self-defense gun.

 Most crimes in these categories normally take place in low light.
 The perpetrators usually have an idea of the layout of the target building.